-Prices from Ottawa retail outlets are collected by Statistics Canada on paper questionnaires.
+- Prices from Ottawa-Gatineau retail outlets collected by Statistics Canada

 Initial contact is made with Departmental headquarters, followed by confirmation from post administration.
-The surveys are distributed electronically for printing locally and completed paper forms are returned by mail or through departmental channels.
+The surveys are distributed as electronic questionnaires and are returned through departmental channels.
 The collection is coordinated by post administration.
 Individual questionnaires, price schedules and supporting documentation are normally returned within one month of the survey being carried out.
 Direct follow up through the departmental headquarters and/or the post is undertaken by e-mail or telephone if the return of the survey is delayed.
 The same procedure is undertaken to obtain missing or delinquent portions of the survey when submitted in an incomplete fashion.

 - volatility of retail prices in each particular country,

 - instability in currency exchange rates, or